+Steps:

+, Who else in your LEA needs to understand this material?

+-

+-

-• Who else in your school or district needs to understand this material? ? • What are the key concepts that you will want to share with others? - • What technical information would be helpful for others in your school or district to know? • What will be your plan to make sure this occurs?
+, What are the key concepts that you will want to share with others?

+•

+, What technical information would be helpful for others in your LEA to know?

+-

+-

+Vhat will be your pla an to make sure the oc ccurs?